-Text recognition is an important area in analysis of camera captured documents, as a lot of services can be provided, if text is recognized.
-Existing OCRs can not be applied to camera captured documents because different distortions exist in camera captured images, e.g., blur, perspective distortion, occlusion, etc. To enable these OCRs to work with camera captured documents, it is required to train them with data which contain these distortions so that they are able to handle them when encountered.
-The main problem in this is the unavailability of any big dataset for camera captured document images.
+An important area in analysis of camera captured documents is recognition of text, as there are a lot of services which can be provided, if text is recognized, e.g., real time translation.
+Different OCR systems are already available, but they are designed specifically for scanned images.
+One of the reasons why existing OCRs cannot be applied to camera captured images is due to different distortions which exist in camera captured images, e.g., blur, perspective distortion, occlusion, etc. To enable these OCRs to work with camera captured documents, it is required to train them with data which contain these distortions so that they are able to handle them when encountered.
+The main problem in this is the lack of availability of any big dataset for camera captured document images which contains images with different distortions specific to camera captured documents.

 The main problem in dataset generation is its labeling.
-Manual labeling of each word and/or character in captured images is very laborious and costly.
-One possible solution could be to use different degradation models using synthetic data [1], [2].
+It is not possible to manually label each word and/or character in captured images, as it is very laborious and costly.
+One possible solution could be to use different degradation models to build up a large scale dataset using synthetic data [1], [2].
 However, researchers are still of different opinion that either degradation models are true representative of real world data or not.
-Therefore there is a strong need for automatic labeling of large scale camera captured documents.
-In past the problem of automatic ground truth generation for camera captured document images is not addressed by document analysis community.
-The electronic version of camera captured image and its alignment to the captured image are needed, is need so that the captured image can be labeled using the ground truth information contained in the electronic version.
-Existing methods for ground truth generation of scanned documents $[3] \sim [7]$ can not be applied to camera captured documents, as it is assumed that full document is contained in the scanned image.
+Hence, there is a strong need to have method for automatic labeling of large scale camera captured documents.

+The problem of automatic ground truth generation for

+camera captured document images is not addressed in past.
+To automatically generate ground truth, the electronic version of camera captured image and its alignment to the captured image are needed, so that the captured image can be labeled using the ground truth information contained in the electronic version.
+Existing methods for ground truth generation of scanned documents [3]-[7] can not be applied to camera captured documents, as it is assumed that whole document is contained in the scanned image.
 Note that, camera captured documents usually contain only a part of the document, therefore it is not possible to align captured image to electronic version directly.
-In addition, they contain a lot of other distortions, e.g., blur, occlusion, perspective distortion, rotation, camera noise, etc.
+In addition, they contain a lot of other distortions.

-In this paper, we propose an approach for automatic word ground truth generation of camera captured document images using a document image retrieval system.
+In this paper, we propose an approach for automatic ground truth generation of camera captured document images using a document image retrieval system.
 A Locally Likely Arrangement Hashing (LLAH) [8] based document retrieval system is used to retrieve the electronic version of the same document as the captured image.
 LLAH can retrieve the same document even if only a part of document is contained in the camera captured image.
 That is why LLAH is suitable for the task.

 The proposed approach is fully automatic and does not require any human intervention, especially for labeling.
-Another highlight of the proposed method is that it is not limited to any language; this means that we can simultaneously build datasets for different languages, e.g., Japanese, Arabic, Urdu, Indic scripts, etc. In addition, it can be applied to scanned documents as is.
+Another highlight of the proposed method is that it is not limited to any language; this means that we can also build datasets for different languages, e.g., Japanese, Arabic, Urdu, Indic scripts, etc. In addition, it can be applied to scanned documents as is.
 All we need is the PDF of a document and its camera captured image.